 The entire BVES service area is in Tier 2 and Tier 3 high risk wildfire service areas in mountainous, frequently dry terrain.
-BVES is required to perform many of these activities by the PUC but BVES recognizes the community imperative to carry out these activities in a manner that meets or exceeds the requirements, especially in higher risk areas.
+BVES is required to perform many of these activities by GOs and applicable standards but BVES recognizes the community imperative to carry out these activities in a manner that meets or exceeds the requirements, especially in higher risk areas.